 This was before I went vegan; although, out of curiosity I looked it up to see if they’re still for sale (they are) and if they are vegan (yep, that too).
-However, the ingredients include high fructose corn syrup, which I have avoided for years now, and I can only imagine what was inside the lining of that encased mug that I was heating.
+However, the ingredients include high fructose corn syrup, which I have avoided for years now.
+And I can only imagine what was inside the lining of that encased mug that I was heating.
 Even so, at the time I thought I was grabbing a fairly healthy breakfast.

-And while I could make a cold fruit smoothie before I head out the door, in the chilly winter months it’s more appealing to have a warm option for breakfast.
+And while I could make a cold blueberry banana smoothie before I head out the door, in the chilly winter months it’s more appealing to have a warm option for breakfast.
 I like having something that will heat the bones while I brave the cold.

 I throw half of a ripe bell pepper, a carrot, a tomato, chia seeds, water, and a leaf of kale with the rib removed into my Vitamix.

 With the exception of cutting the bell pepper in half and removing any stems, I don’t chop any of the vegetables.
 I simply wash them, throw them in the blender, turn it to high, and let it blend until smooth and warm, which takes 2-3 minutes.